 He became perfect man, having assumed from us, and for us, and consistent with us, everything that is ours, lacking nothing, but without sin, for to become man He had no need of the natural process of connubial [conjugal] intercourse.
 In this way, He showed, I think, that there was perhaps another mode, foreknown by God, for the multiplication of human beings, had the first human being kept the commandment and not cast himself down to the level of irrational animals by misusing the mode of his proper powers.
 (41:7)

-Jesus Christ’s divine hypostasis assumed a human nature that has been affected by the Fall, minus its moral elements.
+Jesus Christ’s divine hypostasis assumed a human nature that has been affected by the Fall, minus its moral elements, henceforth becoming composite as mentioned above.
 In so doing, Christ canceled both death and sin, as our death is the result of sin.
 This is a sort of “canceling” of a law of nature (that being sin=corruption and death.)
 In addition to canceling death, by deifying human nature He made our divinization and thereby immutability/impassibility/eternal life possible.
 (4)

 He bears the totality of human nature, including its natural, blameless passions, which He united to His own hypostasis.
 Having through them “consumed the meaner element”—on account of which passibility was imposed on us in our sentence of condemnation, I mean the law of sin which arose from disobedience, whose power over us lies in the unnatural disposition of our will, establishing, in lesser or greater degrees, an impassioned state within the passible condition of our nature—He not only saved us who were “held captive by sin,” but also, by having absolved our penalty in Himself, He gave us a share in divine power, which brings about immutability of soul and incorruptibility of body through the identification of the will with what is naturally good in those who struggle to honor this grace by their deeds.
 (4:4)